venavarman0109-bit/SmartSpend-FYP-2025/README.md

-# SmartSpend-FYP-2025
-SmartSpend is a personal finance system for budgeting, expense tracking, analytics, and AI-assisted advice.
-Built with Streamlit, SQLite, and Ollama, it features secure login, goal-based budgeting, transaction history, monthly statements, and local AI support.
-Developed for UOW Malaysia FYP 2025.
+# SmartSpend – Final Year Project 2025

+SmartSpend is a local personal finance system built using Python and Streamlit.
+It includes budgeting, expense tracking, analytics, wallet features, and a local AI advisor powered by Ollama.
+This system is designed for academic and demonstration purposes as part of the FYP requirement.

+## Key Features
+- Budget planning (MoneyMagic)
+- Expense and wallet management (MoneyMap)
+- Monthly financial statements (PDF)
+- Financial analytics with charts
+- AI advisor using Ollama
+- Secure login, OTP verification, and account management

+## Tech Stack
+- Python
+- Streamlit
+- SQLite
+- Pandas / NumPy
+- Altair / Matplotlib
+- Ollama LLM

+## Copyright
+© 2025 Sharvena A/P Kumaran
+All Rights Reserved.
+Code is for academic viewing only and may not be copied, reused, or modified.